Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Website stats is one of the most loved WordPress.com features.
 Jetpack provides this feature with the built-in site stats module.

-However, it’s nowhere near as powerful as Google Analytics, the de-facto market leader for analytics.
-If you want to integrate Google Analytics with Jetpack, then you need to subscribe to their professional plan that costs $299 / year.
+However, it’s nowhere near as powerful as Google Analytics, the de facto market leader in analytics.
+If you want to integrate Google Analytics with Jetpack, you need to subscribe to their Premium or Business plan, which costs $96 and $299 / year, respectively.

-But luckily, you can use the most powerful website stats tool Google Analytics on your self-hosted blog with MonsterInsights Lite plugin, which is 100% free.
+Luckily, you can use the most powerful website stats tool, Google Analytics, on your self-hosted blog with MonsterInsights Lite plugin, which is 100% free.

 2. Create Smart WordPress Forms with WPForms

-The free version, WPForms Lite, comes with all the essentials, and the Pro version is packed with more powerful features.
+The free version, WPForms Lite, includes all the essentials, while the Pro version is packed with more powerful features.

-Using WPForms, you can create contact forms, surveys, user registration forms, order forms, etc. quickly and easily.
+Using WPForms, you can create contact forms, user registration forms, surveys, and order forms more quickly and easily.

 3. Get More Robust WordPress Security with Sucuri

 Jetpack’s free version offers basic WordPress security features like brute force attack protection.
-If you upgrade to their premium plans, then you will get a malware scanning option as well.
+If you upgrade to their premium plans, you will also get a malware scanning option.

 However, you can get more robust security features for your self-hosted website with plugins like Sucuri.